 To decide what’s best for you, check out “lovers, providers, and friends” and “should you date as a lover or as a provider“.

-As if to say: you either got this, or screw you.
-It feels a bit Spencer-like on that (Spencer was the philosopher of “social Darwinism“, later usurped by the nazis).
+The frame sometimes seems to be that: you either got this, or screw you.
+A bit Spencer-like on that (Spencer was the philosopher of “social Darwinism“, later usurped by the nazis).

 For example, when it reminds people that you can’t do much about your physical limitations.

-Or when it says that if you got dumb parents than you’re going to be dumb.
+Or when it says that if you got dumb parents then you’re going to be dumb.

 But dumb and overweight can people can still be successful.
 I think putting a note on the possibility of achieving success no matter what would have made “Mate” even better.